opencelium/opencelium/docs/gettinginvolved/installation.rst

 		mysql -u root

-	If you can login (without your password), please set your password again with this command:
+	If this works (without your password), please set your password again with this command:

 	.. code-block:: sh
 		:linenos: